jiankian/dynamic_icon/example/README.md

 # ann_dynamic_icon_example

-Demonstrates how to use the dynamic_icon plugin.
+Demonstrates how to use the ann_dynamic_icon plugin.

 ## Getting Started